 It’s not that we weren’t tracking company metrics before, but the renewed emphasis and training proved useful.
 In fact, one of the pieces of training highlighted a point that I felt we needed to better learn: Write down what you expect to happen before you ever test anything.
 This eliminates bias that would otherwise taint the tests that you are running.

 - Life isn’t life without your wife 👰🏼

 The next time I have an opportunity to do something like this away from home, I’ll make it more of a priority to ensure my wife takes part in the journey with me.
 Being thousands of miles apart indeed has encouraged focus, but it’s also time that we can’t get back.

 - Your business partner can make you or break you 🔨

 I’ve been fortunate to have chosen my business partner wisely.
 Jeff has been fantastic to work with.
 When going through a program like this, you need to be around someone that pushes you to grow yet doesn’t undermine you for your faults.

 One of the greatest compliments we received during the week (in my opinion) came from a friend and fellow founder, Anuj.
-He commented, "You know, I've noticed that you and Jeff are really respectful to each other."
+He commented, “You know, I’ve noticed that you and Jeff are so respectful to one another.”

 - Food poisoning is not fun 🤢